elifpolat/car-lease-platform/ReadMe.md

 - **Interactive Documentation**:
    - Swagger UI integration for exploring and testing the API interactively.

-- **Developer-Friendly**:
+- **Developer Friendly**:
    - Compliant with the Google Java Style Guide.
-   - Fully documented with JavaDoc and OpenAPI specifications.
+   - Documented with JavaDoc and OpenAPI specifications.
-   - Includes comprehensive unit tests for critical components.
+   - Includes integration and unit tests for critical components.

 ---

 ## Tech Stack

-- **Java**
 - **Spring Boot**
 - **Database**: PostgreSQL
 - **Security**: Spring Security with JWT